 The development of an eating disorder is often a coping mechanism designed to protect the person from uncomfortable, stressful feelings.
 A person who has recovered from an eating disorder remains vulnerable to relapse or the development of a new maladaptive coping behavior (e.g. alcohol and substance abuse) if they do not learn to identify and manage stress in their lives.

-The greatest gift we can give our children who are in recovery for an eating disorder is support in learning to identify, process, and reduce stress.
+The greatest gift we can give our children who are in recovery from an eating disorder is support in learning to identify, process, and reduce stress.
 Here are some tips:

 Identify stress: Help your child learn emotional vocabulary so that they can define and label their stress.
 Find descriptive words and help your child learn the subtle differences in how their stress feels physically and emotionally, and what behaviors the stress stimulates.